-Many customers are moving data from their Hadoop clusters to AWS to leverage cloud scalability, increase cost-efficiency by paying only for utilized storage, decouple big data storage from processing, and increase capabilities for data analytics and machine learning with AWS services.
-To our customers accelerate data movement from their Hadoop clusters, recently launched support for moving data between Hadoop Distributed File Systems (HDFS) and AWS Storage services.
+You want to leverage cloud scalability, increase cost efficiency by paying only for utilized storage, decouple big data storage from processing, and increase capabilities for data analytics and machine learning using AWS.
+But how do you move your Hadoop cluster?
+To accelerate this transition, AWS DataSync recently launched support for moving data between Hadoop Distributed File Systems (HDFS) and AWS Storage services.

-With this launch, AWS customers can migrate files and folders from HDFS on their Hadoop clusters to AWS Storage, populate their data lakes on , move data into , archive data directly to any Amazon S3 storage class, or transfer data between their clusters and AWS for further analysis and processing.
-DataSync agents run external to Hadoop clusters so customers can accelerate their data migrations and simplify data transfers between their cluster and AWS without consuming compute and memory resources on their cluster or impacting their business processes.
+With this launch, AWS customers can migrate files and folders from HDFS on their Hadoop clusters to AWS Storage, populate their data lakes on Amazon Simple Storage Service (S3), move data into Amazon EMR, archive data directly to any Amazon S3 storage class, or transfer data between their clusters and AWS for further analysis and processing.

+AWS DataSync agents run external to Hadoop clusters so customers can accelerate their data migrations and simplify data transfers between their cluster and AWS without consuming compute and memory resources on their cluster or impacting their business processes.

-AWS DataSync is an online data transfer service that gives customers a simple way to automate and accelerate copying data over the internet or with .
-DataSync is feature rich with built-in scheduling, monitoring, encryption, and end-to-end data integrity validation.
+AWS DataSync is an online data transfer service that gives customers a simple way to automate and accelerate copying data over the internet or with AWS Direct Connect.
+AWS DataSync is feature rich with built-in scheduling, monitoring, encryption, and end-to-end data integrity validation.
 DataSync simplifies and automates the process of copying data to and from AWS, all with pay-as-you-go pricing.

-In addition to support for HDFS, DataSync also supports copying data between Network File System (NFS) shares, Server Message Block (SMB) shares, self-managed object storage, , Amazon Simple Storage Service (Amazon S3) buckets, file systems, file systems, and file systems.
+In addition to support for HDFS, AWS DataSync also supports copying data between Network File System (NFS) shares, Server Message Block (SMB) shares, self-managed object storage, AWS Snowcone, Amazon S3 buckets, Amazon Elastic File System (EFS) file systems, Amazon FSx for Windows File Server file systems, and Amazon FSx for Lustre file systems.

-In this blog, we’ll walk you through the capabilities of HDFS support provided by DataSync and give an example of using DataSync to copy data from a Hadoop cluster to Amazon S3.
+In this blog post, we’ll walk you through the capabilities of HDFS support provided by AWS DataSync and give an example of using AWS DataSync to copy data from a Hadoop cluster to Amazon S3.

-DataSync support for HDFS
+AWS DataSync support for HDFS

-As an online data transfer service, DataSync helps customers move data between a variety of data storage systems.
-To use DataSync, you create locations and specify a configuration for connecting to your storage.
-With the launch of support for moving data to and from Hadoop clusters, DataSync now provides a new HDFS location type.
+As an online data transfer service, AWS DataSync helps customers move data between a variety of data storage systems.
+To use AWS DataSync, you create locations and specify a configuration for connecting to your storage.
+With the launch of support for moving data to and from Hadoop clusters, AWS DataSync now provides a new HDFS location type.

-DataSync uses an agent to connect to your self-managed storage systems.
+AWS DataSync uses an agent to connect to your self-managed storage systems.
 An agent is a virtual machine that you deploy in your VMware, Hyper-V, or KVM environment.
-For self-managed Hadoop clusters running on AWS, you can also deploy an agent as an EC2 instance.
-When connecting to your Hadoop cluster, the DataSync agent acts as an HDFS client, communicating with the primary NameNode in your cluster, and then copying file data to or from the DataNodes.
+For self-managed Hadoop clusters running on AWS, you can also deploy an agent as an Amazon Elastic Compute Cloud (Amazon EC2) instance.
+When connecting to your Hadoop cluster, the AWS DataSync agent acts as an HDFS client, communicating with the primary NameNode in your cluster, and then copying file data to or from the DataNodes.

-How to use DataSync to copy from HDFS to Amazon S3
+How to use AWS DataSync to copy from HDFS to Amazon S3

-To use DataSync to copy data from your Hadoop cluster to Amazon S3, you do the following:
+To use AWS DataSync to copy data from your Hadoop cluster to Amazon S3, you do the following:

-Deploy a DataSync agent virtual machine
+Deploy an AWS DataSync agent virtual machine.

-Configure network connectivity between your agent and your Hadoop cluster, as well as between your agent and AWS
+Configure network connectivity between your agent and your Hadoop cluster, as well as between your agent and AWS.

-Gather configuration data from your Hadoop cluster
+Gather configuration data from your Hadoop cluster.

-Create a DataSync task
+Create an AWS DataSync task.

-Run the task to copy data to your S3 bucket
+Run the task to copy data to your Amazon S3 bucket.

 Deploy agent

-There are multiple options for deploying your DataSync agent.
-Depending on where your underlying Hadoop infrastructure resides, we encourage you to use the to take an informed decision: https://docs.aws.amazon.com/datasync/latest/userguide/deploy-agents.html.
+There are multiple options for deploying your AWS DataSync agent.
+Depending on where your underlying Hadoop infrastructure resides, we encourage you to use the latest user guide agent documentation to take an informed decision.

-For best performance, the DataSync agent should be deployed near to your Hadoop cluster to minimize network latency between the agent and your cluster.
+For best performance, the AWS DataSync agent should be deployed near to your Hadoop cluster to minimize network latency between the agent and your cluster.